Main illustration: Jason Yim

 Start by deeply understanding the problem we’re solving.
 Continually evolve this understanding, and persistently return to it to ensure you haven’t veered off course.

-2. Think big, start small
+2. Think big, start small, learn fast

 Think ambitiously, but know that big things have small beginnings.
 Always try to find the smallest coherent solution.
 Starting small enables you to ship sooner.
+Find a way to quickly learn whether or not you’ve solved the problem.

 Product design principles